aelliott26/csc208/ch0_preliminaries/ch0_notes.md

 ### What is discrete math?
+Discrete math is the study of mathematical structures that are not continuous but seperateble.

 ### What are the four main topics that Professor Levin says will be presented in the book?
+- Combinatorics
+- Sequences
+- Symbolic Logic
+- Graph Theory
 ### What are discrete structures?
 Which specific examples are listed in the chapter?
+Discrete structures are the mathematical objects that we use to represent parts of the problems we are solving.
+Examples of these are sets, sequences, functions, relations, graphs, multisets, finite geometries, designs, linked lists, red-black trees, groups, rings, metroids, and POSets